 The Spirit is so much a part of our interior life that He becomes, as it were, the "I" of our spiritual life.
 He speaks in our name.
-It is He within us who cries : "Abba, Father!"1 He puts Jesus before us and He unites us to
+It is He within us who cries: "Abba, Father!"

+He puts Jesus before us and He unites us to

-1 Eph 4, 30.
-8 Rom 8, 15. the Saviour.
-It would seem, with all the particulars and reservations which are imposed, that the Son, in whom we become sons of the Father by adoption, is the object of the life of our soul and that the Holy Spirit is its subject.
+&lt;sup>1 Eph 4, 30.

+Father by adoption, is the object of the life of our soul and that the Holy Spirit is its subject.
 For the Spirit is identified with what is most profound in us and He makes us reach out towards Jesus.